chiminey/chiminey/README.rst

 Introduction
 ============

-The Chiminey system is a cloud-based computing platform that enables scientists to perform complex computation on cloud-based and traditional high performance computing (HPC) facilities and  handle failure during the execution of their application.
+The Chiminey system is a cloud-based computing platform that enables scientists to perform complex computation on cloud-based and traditional high performance computing (HPC) facilities, and  to handle failure during the execution of their application.
-The Chiminey system gives special importance to resource access and management abstraction.
+This system gives special importance to resource access and management abstraction.
 Scientists are not expected to have a technical understanding of cloud-computing, HPC, or  fault tolerance in order to leverage the benefits provided by the Chiminey system.

 Chiminey provides

 * Definition, execution and monitoring of high-performance and cloud computing applications.

-* A user interface that both focusses on domain-specific parts of a task for scientists and provides a framework that allows IT research engineers and researchers to build computation tasks.
+* A user interface that focusses  both on the  domain-specific parts of a task for scientists and  a framework that allows IT research engineers to build computation tasks.

 * Automatic generation of  parameter sweeps over variables that can be schduled on HPC clusers or across cloud IaaS nodes.

 * Ability to wrap arbitrary legacy code applications (e.g. fortran), with a minimum of extra work.

-* Advanced Fault Detection Framework.
+* Advanced fault tolerance framework.
+A smart connector at most recovers a failed execution, at least prevents the failed execution from causing a failure in the entire system:

 * Connectors for data transfer to and from remote data sources and remote execution platforms for both unix and cloud computation resources.